elytra/Concrete/README.md

 *A solid foundation for Elytra mods.*

-Concrete is a varied set of useful *stuff* that is designed to be shaded into a mod's jar, meaning it's not a runtime dependency.
+Concrete is a varied set of useful *stuff* that is designed to be shaded into a mod's jar, meaning it's not a runtime dependency and is rather included in the dependent mod itself.

 ## Features

+* NBT {de,}serialization utilities (common module)
-* Easy networking primitives, based on a Message class
+* Easy networking primitives, based on a Message class (network module)
-* Easy reflection primitives that take advantage of MethodHandles when possible
+* Easy reflection primitives that take advantage of MethodHandles when possible (reflect module)
+* Functional-style block classes (block module)

 More coming soon!